b2b vs b2c marketing

 So, B2B Content Marketing has a lengthier decision-making process, while B2C is shorter.

 Despite the typically conservative nature of B2B senior leadership, marketers are leading a transformative shift in the conversation.
-They have come to recognize that prospects and customers crave informative content and an element of entertainment within the professional realm.
+They have recognized that prospects and customers crave informative content and an element of entertainment within the professional realm.

-This paradigm shift is poised to pave the way for a significant surge in lighthearted messaging from B2B companies in the times ahead.
+This paradigm shift is poised to spur a significant surge in lighthearted messaging from B2B companies in the future.

 B2C companies enjoy many potential avenues to reach their prospective customers.
 In a B2C campaign, you can often confidently appeal to channels such as: